malimban/cruz-mahjong/README.md

 ## setup

-This game is played with a standard mahjong set, with no joker tiles
+This game is played with a standard mahjong set (144 + 4 blanks).
+There are no joker tiles

-1. A numbered list
-    1. A nested numbered list
-    2. Which is numbered
-2. Which is numbered
-    1. sub number
-    2. 2

-> * why is the instructions not
->   * nesting? below?

 1. Mix (**ha-lo**) the mahjong tiles in the middle and build four walls of about even length, 2 tiles high.
     1. The end result shold be a square of face-down tiles

 2. Have the last winner roll the dice.
 The sum of the dice determines who is **mano**, or the starting player.
     1. Note, if both dice have the save value, the every pay is *doubled*.
 Indicate this somehow

 3. The **mano** can choose any wall other than their own to distribute tiles.
 Using the value of the dice, count inwards from the chosen wall.
 (Break between the the counted tiles, **flores**, and the next tile to be counted, the **bunot**).
 Starting from the tiles after the those counted, distribute 4longx2high wall sections to the **mano** first, then continue counter-clockwise until every player has 16 tiles.
 Deal the **mano** one more tile, the **sawi**
-  i. test
     1. The **mano** can choose to have their **sa-wi** when dealt their second 8-tiles

 ### tile disambiguation
 There are three suits: